-In addition to Minnesota connections, GLBW was also in conversation with a few national contacts via TLI, such as The Perennial restaurant in San Francisco and Bien Cuit bakery in New York City.
-Kernza appeared on the menu of The Perennial, in January 2016 (with wall-length art depicting the Kernza plant and long roots), helping to pique the interest of others in the restaurant and food industry.
+In addition to Minnesota connections, GLBW was in conversation with national contacts via TLI, such as The Perennial restaurant in San Francisco and Bien Cuit bakery in New York City.
+Kernza appeared on the menu of The Perennial in January 2016 (with wall-length art depicting the Kernza plant and long roots), helping to pique the interest of others in the restaurant and food industry.
 At Lee's request, in July 2015 Richard shipped 50 lbs. of clean, hulled Kernza grain to the Mendocino Grain Project for use by The Perennial.
 On December 30, Aaron shipped another 150 pounds of Kernza grain to The Perennial's co-owner Anthony Myint, to supply them in advance of their opening.
 The restaurant received a lot of media attention, which helped increase public interest in Kernza.
-In late February 2016, GLBW sent 1000+ pounds of hulled and cleaned Kernza to The Perennial via Giusto's Specialty Foods, and another 370 pounds in mid-November 2016.
-During this period, local Minnesota businesses continued to source grain from GLBW, Baker's Field, and Plovgh, with these organizations working together and with farmers to make grain available to end users.
+In February 2016, GLBW sent 1000+ pounds of hulled and cleaned Kernza to The Perennial via Giusto's Specialty Foods, and another 370 pounds in mid-November 2016.
+After this point, The Perennial sourced Kernza flour from TLI, which dehulled and milled grain harvested from research plots to meet the need until the eventual closing of the restaurant.
+During this period, local Minnesota businesses continued to source grain from GLBW, Baker's Field, and Plovgh, working together and with farmers to make grain available to end users.

 As small local business interest in Kernza was blossoming, Kernza sparked the interest of large corporations, in large part due to its potential to help meet ambitious sustainability goals.
 Among them was Twin Cities-based General Mills, Inc. (GMI).
 In February 2016, at the request of Don Wyse, GLBW provided 50 lbs of dehulled grain to product developer Laura Hansen for initial testing at GMI.
-Kernza production overall was so small that even this multi-national company started working with Kernza at an extremely small piloting scale.
+Kernza production overall was so small that even this multi-national company piloted Kernza at an extremely small scale.
 Initial tests were done in a small in-house R&D lab, since their regular equipment was far too large for the limited quantities of Kernza provided.

 Historical aside: Over the next few years, many GMI staff from multiple departments worked through significant trial and error to realize the eventual April 2019 release of Cascadian Farm Limited Edition Honey Toasted Kernza cereal.
 Even though the initial cereal was produced at a limited-edition scale, it helped to generate invaluable interest and excitement around Kernza, including media attention at a national level, and inspired confidence in other end users to develop their own Kernza products.
-GMI would achieve a wider release in October 2021 when another cereal produced with Kernza became available on Whole Foods shelves across the country.
+GMI would achieve a wider release in October 2021 when another cereal produced with Kernza became available on Whole Foods shelves across the country, also under the Cascadian Farm brand.